-Konjac gum is extremely versatile, it can be used in meat products as thickeners, stabilizers, gelling agents and meat binders.
+Konjac gum is extremely versatile, it can be used in meat products as thickeners, stabilizers, gelling agents, and meat binders.

 Gelatin can improve the taste and nutritional value of meat products, emulsify, thicken and protect color, and improve the yield of products.
 It is mainly used in ham and canned food, and the recommended amount of addition in ham and canned food is 2%, which can make the product form a smooth surface with good transparency.

-In meat canning process, generally add 0.2% to 0.5% agar, which can effectively bond the minced meat and form the gel.
+In the meat canning process, generally add 0.2% to 0.5% agar, which can effectively bond the minced meat and form the gel.

-It can be said that edible gum plays an important role in the production of meat products, with the development of science and technology and social progress, some new meat binders in the food industry have emerged, such as Curdlan, Flaxseed (Linseed) gum, Gellan gum, etc., They gradually began to be applied in meat products, in addition to the nature of traditional edible gum, these new edible gum also has special properties.
+It can be said that edible gum plays an important role in the production of meat products, with the development of science and technology and social progress, some new meat binders in the food industry have emerged, such as Curdlan, Flaxseed (Linseed) gum, Gellan gum, etc., They gradually began to be applied in meat products, in addition to the nature of traditional edible gum, these new edible gums also have special properties.